The birthplace of modern astrophysics

 - New Weekday Tours

-Tuesdays through Fridays, we offer daytime tours similar to those on Saturday, between 9:30 and Noon and 1:30 and 5:00 p.m.
+We offer daytime tours similar to those on Saturday on some weekdays, dependent on tour guide availability.
 30-minute tours for up to five people are $25, plus $5 per additional person.
-One-hour tours are $100.
-For information, or to schedule a tour, email: email@example.com or call 262-245-5555, extension 880.
-Be certain to include your cell telephone number and email address.
+To schedule a tour, email: firstname.lastname@example.org or call 262-245-5555, Extension 880.
+Be certain to include your cell/telephone number and email address.